Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

-In existing literature theoretical analysis is presented, of an XFEL driven by an electron beam with wavefront tilt, and this analysis is based on the exploitation of usual Maxwell's equations and standard simulation codes.
-Using only a kicker setup (i.e. without undulator radiation setup) we can demonstrate that the coupling fields and particles in the conventional XFEL theory is intrinsically incorrect.
+In the existing literature, the theoretical analysis of XFELs driven by electron beams with wavefront tilt is typically based on standard simulation codes and conventional applications of Maxwell's equations.
+However, even when using only a kicker setup—without the inclusion of undulator radiation—we can demonstrate that the traditional coupling between fields and particles in XFEL theory is fundamentally flawed.

-The existing XFEL theory based on the use of the absolute time convention (i.e. old kinematics) for particle dynamics.
-Here we will give a simple proof of the conflict between conventional particle tracking and Maxwell's electrodynamics.
-The purpose is to show how one can demonstrate in a simple way that the conventional XFEL theory is absolutely incapable of correctly describing the distribution of the electromagnetic fields from a fast moving modulated electron beam downstream the kicker.
+This conventional XFEL theory relies on the absolute time convention (i.e., old kinematics) for describing particle dynamics.
+In this work, we present a straightforward demonstration of the inconsistency between standard particle tracking methods and Maxwell's electrodynamics.
+Our goal is to show, in a clear and simple manner, that conventional XFEL theory fails to accurately describe the electromagnetic field distribution produced by a fast-moving, modulated electron beam downstream of a kicker.

-Under the Maxwell's electrodynamics, the fields of a modulated electron beam moving with a constant velocity exhibit an interesting behavior when the velocity of charges approaches that of light: namely, in the space-time domain they resemble more and more close of a laser beam (see Appendix IV).
-In fact, for a rapidly moving modulated electron beam we have nearly equal transverse and mutually perpendicular electric and magnetic fields: in the limit $v \to c$ they become indistinguishable from the fields of a laser beam, and according to Maxwell's equations, the wavefront of the laser beam is always perpendicular to the propagation direction.
+Under Maxwell's electrodynamics, the fields associated with a modulated electron beam moving at constant velocity exhibit intriguing behavior as the beam velocity approaches the speed of light.
+Specifically, in the space-time domain, these fields increasingly resemble those of a laser beam (see Appendix A4).
+For a rapidly moving, modulated electron beam, the electric and magnetic fields are nearly equal in magnitude, transverse, and mutually perpendicular.
+In the limit $v \to c$, they become virtually indistinguishable from the fields of a laser beam.
+According to Maxwell's equations, the wavefront of such a beam is always orthogonal to its direction of propagation.
 This is indeed the case for virtual laser-like radiation beam in the region upstream the kicker.

-Let us now consider the effect of the kick on the electron modulation wavefront.
-If we rely on the conventional particle tracking, the kick results in a difference between the directions of electron motion and the normal to the modulation wavefront, i.e. in a tilt of the modulation wavefront.
+Let us now examine the impact of a transverse kick on the modulation wavefront of the electron beam.
+Conventional particle tracking predicts that the kick causes a misalignment between the direction of electron motion and the normal to the modulation wavefront, effectively tilting the wavefront.